-Private practice has shown me that we live in a society that inhibits tending & befriending through its devotion to safety, competition and independent lifestyles.
-Men & women live, often isolated, behind locked doors and children grow up feeling the fear.
-I had incorporated Dr. Taylor’s information in my workshops; teaching others that the need women often feel to talk through problems with loved ones or professionals was instinctual & that satisfying this urge would ultimately benefit families and communities.
+My own private counseling practice has shown me that our society inhibits tending & befriending through its devotion to safety, competition, and independent lifestyles.
+Men & women live, often isolated, behind locked doors, and children grow up feeling the fear.
+I had incorporated Dr. Taylor’s information in my workshops, teaching others that the need women often feel to talk through problems with loved ones or professionals was instinctual and that satisfying this urge would ultimately benefit families and communities.

-Reading "The Red Tent” reinforced my belief that something needed to be done to better enable women in need to meet this need.
-Diamant’s story, set during Biblical times, describes an actual red tent where women could stay when ill, depressed, alone, grieving or afraid, a place where young & old women or children could share stories, wisdom, and compassion.
+Reading "The Red Tent" by Anita Diamant reinforced my belief that something was missing in our society to help disadvantaged women better meet this need.
+Diamant’s story, set during Biblical times, describes an actual red tent where women could stay when ill, depressed, alone, grieving, or afraid, a place where young and older women or children could share stories, wisdom, and compassion.
 I began to ask myself, “Where is our red tent now?
 What happened to this tradition that benefitted men, women & children and brought about a sense of community & togetherness?”
 I began to envision a grassroots effort to encourage and empower women to schedule in and protect the time spent in other women’s company.